pmqs/Archive-SimpleZip/README.md

 my $handle = "/another/file".IO.open;
 $z.create("data3", $handle);

-# use Associative interface to call 'create'
+# use Associative interface to call 'create' behind the secenes
 $z<data4> = "more payload";

 # can also use Associative interface to add a file from the filesystem